 This toolbox will convert some .ris files, computed from this toolbox , into volumes .
-The aim is to be able to either display the results directly as volumes , or to fusion these results with other 3D modalities, like fMRI results.
+The aim is to be able to either display the results directly as volumes , or to merge these results with other 3D modalities, like fMRI.

 Called from the Tools | Inverse Solutions | Results of Inverse Solutions to Volumes menu, the following dialog appears: